Prag News

-Prag News also known as Prag is a 24×7 Assamese news channel.
-It is the oldest local news channel of Assam owned by A M Television Pvt.
-Ltd., based in Guwahati.
+Prag News is a 24x7 Assamese news channel.
+The channel has many times shared false claims and fake news through their platform.
+It is one of the oldest local news channels of Assam based in Guwahati.

 It was launched on 4 March 2001 as a cable-based television channel.
 The channel covers local, national and international news and various other programs.